linux-kdevops/kdevops-history/README.md

 ### Running libvirt as a regular user

-kdevops can be used without requiring root privileges.
+kdevops is designed be used without requiring root privileges, however your user must be allowed to run sudo without a password, and for the regular user to also be able to run libvirt commands as a regular user.
 We have an ansible role which takes care of dealing with this for you.
 You'd only use libvirt if using Linux.

 ### Node configuration

 The term `host` is often used to describe `localhost`, and so to help distinguish `localhost` from your target hosts you'd use for development we refer to target hosts for development as `nodes`.

 We use a yml file to let you describe your project's nodes and how to configure them.
 You configure your node target deployment on the